Steph12333333/S/README.md

 ## Files

 * `credit_card_fraud_detection.ipynb` — Complete analysis, preprocessing, model training, tuning, and evaluation.

 ## Conclusion

 This project compares multiple machine learning approaches for credit card fraud detection and evaluates their ability to identify fraudulent transactions using the F1-score.

-Based on the F1-score, the XGB CLASSSIFIER achieved the best performance with an F1-score of 0.95 on the training set and 0.90 on the CV set.
-This suggests that it provided the best balance between precision and recall among the models evaluated.
+The **XGBoost Classifier** achieved the highest performance among the evaluated models, with an F1-score of **0.95 on the training set** and **0.90 on the cross-validation set**.
+The cross-validation result indicates strong performance on unseen validation data while helping assess the model's ability to generalize beyond the training data.